This is a translation. In case there are accidental differences from the official race regulations in Estonian language, the Estonian version applies.

 - 47. TARTU MARATON takes place on February 21th, 2021.
 The race date will not be changed.

-- In both distances, the start is open 15 minutes after the shot of the starting pistol.
+- In all distances, time keeping starts with the shot of the starting pistol and the start is open 15 minutes after the shot of the starting pistol.

-- In both distances, finish is located 2 km from Elva towards Hellenurme, in Tartumaa Tervisespordikeskus (Tartu County Recreational Sports Centre).
+- In all distances, finish is located 2 km from Elva towards Hellenurme, in Tartumaa Tervisespordikeskus (Tartu County Recreational Sports Centre).

 There are 7 service stations on the 63 km course: 1.
 Matu 12 km, 2.
 Ande 23 km, 3.
 Kuutse 32 km, 4.
 Peebu 39 km, 5.
 Palu 46,6 km, 6.
 Hellenurme 53,5 km, 7.
 Coffee point 59,2 km.